andrew867/LuxPower-Advanced/README.md

 IF you get stuck with this, please look at this link: https://smartme.pl/en/adding-custom-component-to-home-assistant/ but just change it to this integration.

-The files SHOULD look like this (note that the IP should the be IP of the PI for example 192.168.0.3
+The files SHOULD look like this (note that the IP should the be your IP address of the HA PI or device for example 192.168.0.3
 \\\192.168.0.3\config\custom_components\luxpower - Don't copy the entire folder over.
-It will not work, only copy frop the ZIP file, the luxpower files in "custom_components" it should look like this.
+It will not work, only copy from the ZIP file the "luxpower" folder's contents in "custom_components" it should look like this.

 ![image](https://user-images.githubusercontent.com/64648444/204362676-f96ca53a-8713-45a8-a0ee-38edea1c132a.png)

 # SETUP THE INTEGRATION
-Open up Settings>Devices and Services> Add Integration and search for "LuxPower Inverter" ** If it doesn't show up, clear your cache in your browser as it's very likely your browser thats the issue!**
+Open up Settings>Devices and Services> Add Integration and search for "LuxPower Inverter" ** If it doesn't show up, clear your cache in your browser as it's very likely your browser is the issue!**

 ![image](https://user-images.githubusercontent.com/64648444/169526481-d261df8b-ecaa-48c4-a6df-f7abae382316.png)